Basics of Bicycling

 Domingo Gomez, teacher, Salmon Bay School.

 The curriculum includes two classroom and five on-bike lessons.
 Students learn basic traffic concepts such as stopping at stop signs, and how to avoid the most common accident types such as riding out of a driveway without looking.
 Kids are also taught the importance of wearing a helmet.

 "I believe biking and bike safety are such important skills for children to experience.
 Thank you for making this opportunity available."

 Sue Doty, teacher, Thornton Creek Elementary.

 Cascade trains PE teachers to provide the three-week program.
 Teachers sign up in advance to borrow our fleets of 30 bikes, helmets, rodeo equipment and trailer.

-The Edmonds Basics of Bicycling program is sponsored by Swedish Edmonds.
+The Basics of Bicycling program is sponsored by Seattle Children's.
 Funding also provided through grants by Hazel Miller Foundation and Verdant Health.
 Thanks to Bicycle Joe's in Lynnwood for keeping the bikes in good working order!